Who owns the data/information that you enter?

 How much does it cost for us to create and send 40-50 invoices a month?

-The monthly usage fee is $12, regardless of how many invoices you create.
+The monthly usage fee doesn't change regardless of how many invoices you create.

 What sort of back up do you provide of information, invoices and transactions if your online storage should fail?